ZWMiller/machine_learning_from_scratch/README.md

 will report the model behavior several different folds.
 Both cross validation and train-test split are built from scratch in this notebook.

+#### bagging_classifier.ipynb (bagging_classifier.py)

+This ensemble method is an extension on the decision tree that uses bootstrapping.
+Bootstrapping where we sample the dataset (with replacement) over and over to build out new datasets that "built from" our true data.
+If we do this many times, we'll build many slightly different trees on the bootstrapped data since no two trees will see the exact same data.
+Then we let all the trees predict on any new data, and allow the wisdom of the masses to determine our final outcome.

+#### random_forest_classifier.ipynb (random_forest_classifier.py)

+This is another ensemble method.
+It's just like the bagging_classifier, except we also randomize what features go to each tree in our data.
+Instead of just randomizing our datapoints, we also say, "this tree only gets features 1, 3, and 5."
+This further randomizes out input to each tree, helping to fight over-fitting; which puts us in a better spot for the bias-variance trade off.

 ## _Methodology note:_